tokio-rs/website/content/tokio/tutorial/streams.md

 arrive.
 Before we start iterating the messages, note that the stream is [pinned][pin] to the stack using [`tokio::pin!`].
 Calling `next()` on a stream requires the stream to be [pinned][pin].
-The `into_stream()` function returns a stream that is *not* pin, we must explicitly pin it in order to iterate it.
+The `into_stream()` function returns a stream that is *not* pinned, we must explicitly pin it in order to iterate it.

 [[info]]
 | A Rust value is "pinned" when it can no longer be moved in memory.
 A key